AdobeDocs/experience-manager-65.en/help/sites-deploying/deploy.md

 * **Communities**
 * **Online Commerce**

-Finally, customers can use these infrastructrue and application-level building blocks to create customized solutions by building applications of their own.
+Finally, customers can use these infrastructure and application-level building blocks to create customized solutions by building applications of their own.

 The AEM server is **Java-based** and runs on most operating systems that support that platform.
 All client interaction with AEM is done through a **web browser**.